NadeeTharuka/hangman-game/README.md

 # hangman-game
-Hangman game in Python .
-It randomly selects a word from a predefined list, and the player tries to guess the word one letter at a time.
+Text-based Hangman game using HTML, CSS, and JavaScript.